FIDE Grand Swiss Tournament 2021: Tie-breaks

-This is a change from the 2019 tournament, in which the average opponent rating (excluding the lowest rated opponent) was used as the first tie-break.
+This was a change from the 2019 tournament, in which the average opponent rating (excluding the lowest rated opponent) was used as the first tie-break.

 Venue and schedule

-The tournament was originally scheduled to be running from 27 October to 7 November 2021 on the Isle of Man.
+The tournament was originally scheduled to run from 27 October to 7 November 2021 on the Isle of Man.
 However, due to complications arising from the COVID-19 pandemic in the United Kingdom, FIDE announced it would change the venue.
 Their stated concerns were that too many attendees would have to self-isolate under COVID-19 travel quarantine rules in the United Kingdom.
 On 9 August FIDE announced Riga, capital of Latvia, as the new venue.
 Due to a rise in COVID-19 cases, Latvia went into a lockdown beginning on 21 October, but FIDE announced that the Grand Swiss tournaments were exempt from this lockdown, and would proceed as scheduled.

 The 11 rounds were played from 27 October to 7 November, with a rest day on 2 November.
 25 October was scheduled as the "Arrivals" day, with the opening ceremony on 26 October and the closing ceremony on 8 November.
-Games start at 2pm local time.
-This corresponds to 1100 UTC from October 27 to 30, and 1200 UTC Time from October 31 onwards.
+Games started at 2pm local time.
+This corresponded to 11:00 UTC from 27 to 30 October, and 12:00 UTC from 31 October onwards.